how to start an online retail business

 Start by setting up your business webpage so that people can learn more about your company.
 You’ll then want to set up a storefront that will allow customers to purchase items directly from your website without going through other websites like Amazon or eBay first (although some might argue).
 It’s essential that the store not only looks good but also functions.

 An eCommerce business and a great website are inseparable from each other.
-Yet the hardest question for those who are just starting out is where do you begin?
-Contrary to popular belief, it is actually not that difficult to launch an online store.
+Yet the hardest question for those who are just starting is where do you begin?
+Contrary to popular belief, it is not that difficult to launch an online store.

 This is why on this page we’ll be happy to introduce you to the simple steps of creating an eCommerce website and share tips on what you need to keep in mind.